"Towards Community Mental Health and Citizenship"

 The Network will achieve its aims through interconnected activities that facilitate shared learning, service development and innovation promoting whole life recovery practices.
 This is being achieved by holding conferences and symposiums; international schools, training workshops and learning sets; study visits; work placements; and twinning with organisations with similar values, principles and experiences.
 We have an internet based forum on LinkedIn and a website.

 Conferences and workshops in Whole Life Whole System Approach, Recovery into Practice, Community Mental Health Development.
-The IMHCN holds an annual think tank conference and organises symposiums, learning sets and workshops in partnership with member organizations around the world.
+The IMHCN holds a think tank conference and organises symposiums, learning sets, workshops and webinars in partnership with member organisations around the world.

 Strategic and Practice Development The IMHCN provides a range of tailored services and products including training and consultancy designed to assist communities, organisations and individuals to transform the thinking and culture of psychiatric services with a focus on the whole life needs of people.